Welcome to episode 91 of the Audio PANCE and PANRE Physician Assistant/Associate Board Review Podcast.

 Now, who gets fed right after the aortic valve?
 Well, that'd be the coronary arteries.

-If I'm lacking blood flow to my coronary arteries, how's that feel?
+If I'm lacking blood flow to my coronary arteries, how does that feel?
 I’ve got chest pain.

 What's the second thing that gets fed after the aortic valve?
 Well, that'd be my internal and external carotid arteries.